-- 2015 PRC Community Health Survey, Professional Research Consultants, Inc. [Item 136] - Asked of all respondents. - Income categories reflect respondent's household income as a ratio to the federal poverty level (FPL) for their household size.
-"Low Income" includes households with incomes earning up to twice the poverty threshold; "Mid/High Income" includes households with incomes at 200% or more of the federal poverty level. - Excludes gestation diabetes (occurring only during pregnancy).
+- 2015 PRC Community Health Survey, Professional Research Consultants, Inc. [Item 136] - Asked of all respondents. - Hispanics can be of any race.
+Other race categories are non-Hispanic categorizations (e.g., "White" reflects non-Hispanic White respondents).
+Income categories reflect respondent's household income as a ratio to the federal poverty level (FPL) for their household size.
+"Very Low Income" includes - Income categories reflect respondent's household income as a ratio to the federal poverty level (FPL) for their household size.
+"Very Low Income" includes households living with defined poverty status; "Low Income" includes households with incomes just above the FPL, earning up to twice the poverty threshold; "Mid/High Income" includes households with incomes at 200% or more of the federal poverty level. - Excludes gestation diabetes (occurring only during pregnancy).